Rick on Rick

 It's a complicated world.
 I try to simplify it.

-As Chief Business Correspondent for U.S. News & World Report, I explain how the momentous changes sweeping through the economy affect ordinary people--and what you can do about it.
+As a columnist for Yahoo!
+Finance, I explain how the momentous changes sweeping through the economy affect ordinary people--and what you can do about it.
 My latest book, Rebounders: How Winners Pivot from Setback to Success, explains how nearly everyone can get better at bouncing back from the adversities that are inevitable in business, avocations, relationships and life.
-I’m also a frequent commenter on networks such as CNN, MSNBC, Fox, and NPR, where I try to extract meaning from the torrent of information that flows out of today’s media.
+Before starting at Yahoo! in 2013, I was Chief Business Correspondent for U.S. News & World Report, where I worked as a writer for more than 20 years.
+I’m also a frequent commenter on networks such as CNN, MSNBC, and Fox, plus a lot of local radio stations, where I try to extract meaning from the torrent of information that flows out of today’s media.

 Business guru Tom Peters says that curiosity is one of the most powerful assets anyone can have.
 Journalists are lucky because they get paid to indulge their curiosity.
 In more than 20 years as a journalist, I’ve ridden on submarines, flown on Air Force jets and tromped through mud with soldiers while covering the Pentagon.
 I’ve walked the halls on Capitol Hill and interviewed many of America’s top political and business leaders.